 A narcissist often lacks the empathy to care.

 A narcissist might hurt you in some way, either humiliating or shaming you, which is often intentional to gaslight you into believing you’re less than you are so they can further their control over you, then to distract you from the pain they caused, if you recognise and ask them about it, they’ll claim ”its only a joke.” or ”don’t be so sensitive.” as they don’t want to admit fault, they want to blame your emotions and not their actions.

-This is when we can give someone a chance and then remind ourselves were entering the danger zone if they were joking and have empathy they’d recognise their actions hurt us and wouldn’t repeat their behaviour, we all make mistakes, most of us recognise these mistakes and empathise, feel bad for hurting another, that pain they caused would stop them doing it again.
-If someone does it again, that’s who they are, and if we forgive them again and give them a second chance, they learn it’s acceptable to treat us that way, and when they do it a third time, to then, it’s our fault for forgiving them, not theirs for hurting us.
+This is when we can give someone a chance and then remind ourselves were entering the danger zone.
+If they were joking and have empathy, they’d recognise their actions hurt us and wouldn’t repeat their behaviour.
+We all make mistakes.
+Most of us recognise these mistakes and empathise, feel bad for hurting another that pain they caused would stop them doing it again.
+If someone does it again, that’s who they are, and if we forgive them again and give them a second chance, they learn it’s acceptable to treat us that way, and when they do it a third time, to them, it’s our fault for forgiving them, not theirs for hurting us.